SoftUni-Internal/interactive-content/EN/03-Exception-Handling/03-Raising-(Throwing)-Exceptions.md

 ```

 ## Step 3.
 Test the Person Class

-In your main program, test whether your class behaves properly.
+In your main program, test whether your class behaves correctly.

 Create several objects of type Person – one with **valid data**, one with an **empty first name**,
 one with **null as last name**, one with **negative age** and one with **age > 120**.

-Check whether executing the code results in errors, when bad data is provided.
+Check whether executing the code results in errors in case data is invalid.

-Test the invalid cases one by one by commenting out the other invalid lines of code (your program will stop executing when the first error is encountered).
+Test the invalid cases one by one.

+Comment out the other invalid lines of code.

+Your program will stop executing when the first error occurs.

 ```java
 public static void main(String[] args) {